pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon-composer-managed.md

 Your existing site may have customizations to `settings.php` or other configuration files.

-Copy the existing `settings.php` to the Pantheon site and remove the `$databases` array if it exists.
-Then ensure that everything in the [Pantheon settings.php](https://github.com/pantheon-upstreams/drupal-recommended/blob/master/web/sites/default/settings.php) is included.
+1. Copy the existing `settings.php` to the Pantheon site and remove the `$databases` array if it exists.

+1. Ensure that everything in the [Pantheon settings.php](https://github.com/pantheon-upstreams/drupal-recommended/blob/master/web/sites/default/settings.php) is included.

-In particular, confirm that the `settings.php` file on the Pantheon D9 site:
+1. Confirm that the `settings.php` file on the Pantheon D9 site:

 - Has one `$settings['container_yamls'][]`
   - And that there are no duplicates.